LunarG/VulkanTools/via/README.md

 ## Building
-Many components of the LunarG Vulkan SDK are Open Source, including VIA.
+Many components of the Vulkan SDK are Open Source, including VIA.
 VIA is currently part of the LunarG [VulkanTools](https://github.com/LunarG/VulkanTools) GitHub respository.

-**Windows Note:** VIA is already pre-built as part of the LunarG Windows Vulkan SDK, but should you wish to build a debug version or find the source, this section should provide you with the information you need.
+**Windows Note:** VIA is already pre-built as part of the Windows Vulkan SDK, but should you wish to build a debug version or find the source, this section should provide you with the information you need.
 Otherwise, simply skip down to the "Running" section below.